It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Eph 2:10 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

-Jesus said only HE is the WAY to salvation…
+Jesus said only HE is the WAY TO salvation…

 John 14:5-6 Thomas said to Him, “Lord, we do not know where You are going, how do we know the way?”
 6 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me.

 Eph 2:8-9 For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, 9 not a result of works, so that no one may boast.
+And this is not your own doing; it is the gift of God, 9 not a result of works, so that no one may boast. (it’s AFTER one’s conversion that the good works mentioned in vs. 10 are possible – please don’t miss the divine order of things!)

 John 5:24 “Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.”

 So, we can certainly conclude we are saved by God’s grace, not by our good!
+Amen??

 1Co 15:1-2: “Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain